-The outcome of artificial language experiments has been reported to differ in adults with different native languages (White, et al., 2018; Huang and Do, 2021, Do and Yeung, 2021, etc.).
+The outcome of artificial language experiments has been reported to differ in adults with different native languages (e.g., Do & Yeung, 2021; Huang & Do, 2021; White et al., 2018).
 This is typically dealt with by either recruiting only participants who speak the same language(s), so that the same L1 biases are shared across participants, or using language background as a control variable in the analysis.
 Phonotactic metrics such as those generated by the UCIPC can also be useful in designing or analyzing artificial language learning experiments.
 For example, if a study were to be run on both English and Spanish speakers, phonotactic models fit to English and Spanish training data could be useful to score each stimulus and identify and remove cases where the models' scores deviate substantially between languages.
 Alternatively, these scores could themselves be used as control variables, rather than the coarser metric of language background.
 This approach has the potential not only to better control for L1 effects in AGL, but also to quantify and predict them.